boorsuvasu/Learnthon-2020-ICT-Academy/README.md

-## this repositary consists of all my workshops , online courses, internship certificates
+## This Repositary Consists Of All My Workshops , Online Courses, Internship Certificates